bootstraponline/steps-cancel-build/README.md

 ## How to use this Step

+Example of cancelling a build only if the build has failed.

 ```
     - git::https://github.com/instructure/steps-cancel-build.git@master:
         title: Cancel build
+        is_always_run: true
+        run_if: ".IsBuildFailed"
 ```

 Requires the following environment variables to be defined: